indiqusdocs/yntraa/docs/Subscribers/Storage/ObjectStorageBucket/SystemRequirements.md

 ## HyperStore License

 A software license is required to use Cloudian HyperStore.
 Contact Cloudian or their authorised partners to discuss licensing options, pricing, and any specific requirements related to software licensing.
-Apiculus doesn’t include a Cloudian HyperStore license.
+Yntraa cloud platform doesn’t include a Cloudian HyperStore license.

 ## Hardware BoQ